-- A player from the opposing team of the player that last touched the ball before it crossed the line takes the throw in. - The player faces the field of play, has part of each foot on the ground either on or behind the touch line, uses both hands and delivers the ball from behind and over their head. - The thrower must NOT touch the ball again until it has touched another player. - Opponents must be at least 5m away from the ball until it is in play. - The ball is in play once it enters the field of play through an approved throw in. - A goal cannot be scored directly from a throw in.
-Should a goal be scored direct from a throw in (didn't touch a second player) then a corner is awarded.
-If the ball did touch a field player or Goalkeeper and then cross the goal line a goal can be awarded. - If the instructing referee rules that the player incorrectly throws the ball in on their first attempt a second attempt is awarded to the same throw in taker.
-Should the second attempt still be a foul throw the throw in shall be awarded to the opposing team.
+- 1) A player from the opposing team of the player that last touched the ball before it crossed the line takes the throw in. - 2) The player faces the field of play, has part of each foot on the ground either behind the touch line, uses both hands and delivers the ball from behind and over their head. - 3) The thrower must NOT touch the ball again until it has touched another player. - 4) Opponents must be at least 5m away from the ball until it is in play. - 5) The ball is in play once it enters the field of play. - 6) A goal cannot be scored directly from a throw in. - 7) If a player conducts an incorrect/foul throw the instructional referee should allow play to continue if the attempt was good spirited and resembled a regular throw in.
+A second attempt is required when the players throw in does not resemble a correct throw in.
+For example the player could have;